aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/06-work-with-model-relationships.md

 ### Task 1: Explore other relationship functions

-In this task, you will work with the CROSSFILTER and TREATAS functions to modify relationship behavior during calculations.
+In this task, you will work with the CROSSFILTER and TREATAS functions to modify relationship behaviour during calculations.

 1. In the **Data** pane, from inside the **Sales** table, select the **Sales Shipped** measure.